DaveVaishnavi/Stockify/README.md

 # Django RESTFRAMEWORK endpoints
 Here are the endpoints:
-•	/buyStock: This endpoint is used to buy a stock.
+•	/buyStock: This endpoint is used to buy a stock. <br/>
-•	/sellStock: This endpoint is used to sell a stock.
+•	/sellStock: This endpoint is used to sell a stock. <br/>
-•	/getHoldings: This endpoint is used to get the holdings of a user.
+•	/getHoldings: This endpoint is used to get the holdings of a user. <br/>
-•	/getStockTransactions: This endpoint is used to get the stock transactions of a user.
+•	/getStockTransactions: This endpoint is used to get the stock transactions of a user. <br/>
-•	/getBalance: This endpoint is used to get the balance of a user.
+•	/getBalance: This endpoint is used to get the balance of a user. <br/>
-•	/register/: This endpoint is used to register a new user.
+•	/register/: This endpoint is used to register a new user. <br/>
-•	/login/: This endpoint is used to log in an existing user.
+•	/login/: This endpoint is used to log in an existing user. <br/>
-•	/profile/: This endpoint is used to view the profile of a user.
+•	/profile/: This endpoint is used to view the profile of a user. <br/>
-•	/changepassword/: This endpoint is used to change the password of a user.
+•	/changepassword/: This endpoint is used to change the password of a user. <br/>
-•	/send-reset-password-email/: This endpoint is used to send a password reset email to a user.
+•	/send-reset-password-email/: This endpoint is used to send a password reset email to a user. <br/>
-•	/reset-password/<uid>/<token>/: This endpoint is used to reset the password of a user.
+•	/reset-password/<uid>/<token>/: This endpoint is used to reset the password of a user. <br/>

 # REACT COMPONENTS
 Here are the endpoints:
-•	/ : This is the homepage component
+•	/ : This is the homepage component <br/>
-•	/LogIn: This is the login page component
+•	/LogIn: This is the login page component<br/>
-•	/Register: This is the signup component that would help a new user register herself on the app
+•	/Register: This is the signup component that would help a new user register herself on the app<br/>
-•	/Market: This is the component that is fetching data from the external API, and also sending data to the backend using axios
+•	/Market: This is the component that is fetching data from the external API, and also sending data to the backend using axios<br/>
-•	/Portfolio: This component is fetching order history, holdings, cash and profit data from the backend and displaying it in a formatted way
+•	/Portfolio: This component is fetching order history, holdings, cash and profit data from the backend and displaying it in a formatted way<br/>

 # SNAPSHOTS